I remember playing outside as a child and returning home to find long green weeds sticking to my clothes. My socks were often covered with them!

 Firstly I washed the cleavers and gave them a good shake to rid them of drops of water.

-Next I put them up in a blender and the smell they produced once chopped is amazing.
+Next I put them up in a blender and the smell they produce after chopping is amazing.
 They smelt like fresh cut grass and made me think of beautiful summer days.

 I read that cleavers can be added to soup and stews.
 It can also be sprinkled onto salads as a good spring tonic.